 HELOC Interest Rates

-Variable interest rates could potentially expose you to paying higher interest on the money you spent.
+Variable interest rates could expose you to paying higher interest on the money you spent.
 Using your HELOC funds while interest rates are lower and being frugal while the index is high would be a wise financial move.

 Calculating Your HELOC Value - Explained

 Knowing what factors influence HELOC value makes calculating its financial impact easy.
 One is the loan-to-value ratio, which is limited at 85% according to the Federal Trade Commission (FTC).

 80% of the home’s market value: $200,000 x 0.8 = $160,000

 Potential line of credit: $160,000 - $90,000 = $70,000